 Create space for children and guardians to discuss privacy

-Think about how children and parents or guardians could collaboratively make decisions about privacy and data.
+Think about how children and parents and carers could collaboratively make decisions about privacy and data.

 Explore how families could set boundaries together rather than discreet tick-box interactions to gain parental consent.

 Be transparent to children when parents are controlling or monitoring how they use products.

 Parental support should change as children grow

 As children develop, their autonomy, independence and privacy expectations increase.
 Think about how the role of parental support might change over time.

 There may be moments in your user journey when children are likely to need more parental support.
 For example, understanding how your service uses data when children first sign up or try to change a privacy setting for the first time.